 The biggest question I receive is…how do you read the TSP Power Ratings?
 Below is the explanation.
 TSP Power Ratings are to be used within your handicapping of the races.
 TSP Power Ratings ARE NOT stand-alone wager advice nor a listing of how you should bet the race.
 TSP Power Ratings are posted (usually to Twitter) as follows…

 The first thing to understand is these horse numbers are in order of highest TSP Power Rating to lowest TSP Power Rating.
-So, you would read the above example as….in Race #1, the #1 horse is the top horse, #2 is the second best rated, the #4 is third best rated and so on.
+So, you would read the above example as….in Race #1, the #1 horse has the highest power rating, the #5 horse has the second highest power rating, the #4 has the third highest power rating and so on.
 Now the part that trips everyone up is the “/” and “-” between horses.

-Reading the Race #1 example above altogether would result in the following understanding…the #1 is the highest rated, the #2 is the second highest rated and since there is no “/” separating #1 and #2, we know that the #2 is 1-3 power rating points, at most, behind the #1.
-Then the #4 is at least four points away from the #2 with the #5 being 1-3 points behind the #4 and then the #6 being 1-3 points behind the #5.
+Reading the Race #1 example above altogether would result in the following understanding…the #1 is the highest rated, the #2 is the second highest rated and since there is no “/” separating #1 and #5, we know that the #5 is 1-3 power rating points, at most, behind the #1.
+Then the #4 is at least four points away from the #5 with the #2 being 1-3 points behind the #4 and then the #6 being 1-3 points behind the #5.
 Then there is at least 4 points of separation between the #6 and #7.
 We then have #8 being 1-3 points behind #7, #9 being 1-3 points behind #8 and finally #10 being 1-3 points behind #9.
-I know it can seem confusing, but it is just a way to illustrate the ranking of the horses.
+I know it can seem confusing, but it is just a way to illustrate the ranking of the horses when space is limited (like in a tweet).
 I hope this helps clarify the ratings and shows you where separation exists.
 In the past I just listed the horses in order, but I figure it helps to know where there is decent separation between the horses for your betting, so the “/” and “-” were born.
 I welcome feedback!

 Development of the TSP Power Ratings